catseye/Castile/README.markdown

     | }
     ? type mismatch

-Locals may not be shadowed in an inner block.
+Variables may only be declared in a function body, not an inner block.

     | fun main() {
     |   var a = 0;